Free Willy Really Was Free!

 “Orcas rarely have been successfully returned to the ocean after being in captivity…The most famous example was Keiko, the star of the 1993 “Free Willy” film who was caught at age 2 near Iceland and spent many years in Mexico City.
 After 20 years in various marine parks, Keiko was flown back to Iceland and released under lengthy supervision.
 He died in 2003 at age 26, apparently of pneumonia, after surviving two months on his own and swimming about 870 miles (1,400 kilometers) to Norway.”

 Such accounts of Keiko’s life are misleading.
 Although considered an unlikely candidate for rehabilitation and release because of his length in captivity and capture at a very young age, Keiko embraced his new life in the ocean after being airlifted from his tank at the Oregon Coast Aquarium to an ocean pen in Iceland.
 Over the course of five years, Keiko engaged with wild orca pods and on a number of occasions left his caretakers for days at a time.
 When he swam from Iceland to Norway, Keiko journeyed more than 1,000 miles on his own, showed strong evidence of having fed himself and continued to thrive for 15 months after he arrived in Norway.
+He spent the time from 9 September 1998 until 12 December 2003 in the ocean – that is, 1921 days (5 years, 3 months, 4 days) in the ocean, in the ocean which includes his time in the seapen, in the enclosed (netted off) bay and the open ocean and fjords.

 To help clarify issues that surround the release of captive orcas, and learn about the true story of Keiko, the media and the marine park industry are urged to watch Keiko The Untold Story and engage in an open discussion of Keiko’s life before and after captivity.Back to top